BetonQuest/BetonQuest/documentation/Contributing/Documentation/Setup.md

 If you use Python for more than this you might want to look into <a href="https://docs.python.org/3/library/venv.html" target="_blank">python virtual environments</a> to avoid conflicts.
 This should not be the case for any non-devs though.

-Install all other dependencies by entering `pip install -r requirements.txt` in the console.
+Install all other dependencies by entering `pip install -r config/docs-requirements.txt` in the console.

 ### See your changes live
 Mkdocs enables you to create a website that shows you your changes while you make them.